apify/apify-docs/docs/crawling_basics/first_crawl.md

 }
 ```

 If you run the crawler from your terminal, it should print the titles.
 Or not?
-While writing this chapter.
-The <a href="https://www.alexa.com/topsites/countries/AX" target="_blank">Aland Islands</a> page was not available and therefore the crawler crashed a minute after visiting Afghanistan.
+While writing this chapter, the <a href="https://www.alexa.com/topsites/countries/AX" target="_blank">Aland Islands</a> page was not available and therefore the crawler crashed a minute after visiting Afghanistan.

 ## [](#handling-errors) Handling errors